riverbed/steelscript-wireshark/README.rst

-Riverbed SteelScript for SteelCentral Wireshark
+Riverbed SteelScript for Wireshark
 ===============================================

-This package provides device specific bindings for interacting with Riverbed SteelCentral Wireshark devices as part of the Riverbed SteelScript for Python.
+This package provides device specific bindings for interacting with Riverbed Wireshark devices as part of the Riverbed SteelScript for Python.

 `CLICK HERE TO VIEW DOCS AND GET STARTED <https://support.riverbed.com/apis/steelscript/wireshark/getting-started.html>`_